-47 For clarification, in Portugal, when a feasibility analysis request is made with the SMP operator, the alternative operator can indicate if it wants to receive just a route path or also an alternative route path for the cables' installation.
+For clarification, in Portugal, when a feasibility analysis request is made with the SMP operator, the alternative operator can indicate if it wants to receive just a route path or also an alternative route path for the cables' installation.
 Thus, in the reference offer there are 2 prices.
 Each price has a base component and a variable one depending on the number of manholes/chambers to be crossed.

-mentioned both per m(km) and per m(km)/cm2 charging principles.
+In relation to the recurrent fees, the pricing structure of monthly/yearly/pluriannual charges also differed considerably between respondents.
+In most countries, fees were charged on a monthly basis, however 2 NRAs (ComReg and HAKOM) reported that fees were charged annually and in one case (AGCOM) the fee was paid at the beginning of a pluriannual period (within a 5/10/15/20 years contractual timeframe).
+Most commonly monthly charges were applied per meter/kilometre.
+However, one NRA (ANACOM) reported that monthly fees were charged per km/cm of the duct, while 2 NRAs (CNMC and HAKOM) mentioned that both per m(km) and per m(km)/cm charging can apply.
 SPRK noted that there was a different price for the first 100 m of duct and beyond.
 However, there were also countries differentiating between prices for different segments of the network, applying different prices for rural and urban areas, for instance.
-At the same time, there were NRAs that reported setting varying charges based on the diameter of the used conduit (the main criterion used for charging was the diameter of the used conduit or whether the conduit was duct or subduct), but other NRAs had simpler ways of charging - for example, the same fee was paid regardless of the diameter of the used conduit.
+At the same time, there are NRAs that reported setting varying charges based on the diameter of the used conduit (the main criterion used for charging was the diameter of the used conduit and/or whether the conduit was duct or subduct), while other NRAs set the same fee regardless of the diameter of the used conduit.
 Reported monthly/yearly fees are summarized in table 5 below.
-For the French case, as before, the complete information is included in the (same) public reference offer48.

-Table 5 - Monthly/yearly/pluriannual fees for regulated duct access
+Table 5 - Monthly/ /early/pluriannual fees for regulated duct access